 Alex is the co-founder of Fork Farms and the inventor of its farming technology and methods.
 He is a former opera singer with 10 years of leadership experience in the social service sector, who works to inspire vast food system change across communities.

-He began his urban agriculture career in Brooklyn, NY where he first worked on rooftop gardens and then started building indoor growing systems of his own for educational and food security purposes.
+He began his urban agriculture career in Brooklyn, New York where he first worked on rooftop gardens and then started building indoor growing systems of his own for educational and food security purposes.
 This eventually led to the development of Fork Farms intellectual property, and the rest is history.

-After relocating back to WI, Alex continued his work as program director at Goodwill Industries of North Central Wisconsin and as director of innovation and programs for Feeding America Eastern Wisconsin.
-He is a 2018 Future 15 winner and was Fox Cities Magazine’s ‘Big Idea’ feature.
-Fork Farms also won the THINC!
-Innovation Award in 2018.
-He lives in Appleton, WI with his wife, son and their dog Maya.
+After relocating back to Wisconsin, Alex continued his work as program director at Goodwill Industries of North Central Wisconsin and as director of innovation and programs for Feeding America Eastern Wisconsin.
+In 2018, he was a Fox Cities Future 15 winner and featured as Fox Cities Magazine’s ‘Big Idea’.
+Alex currently lives in Appleton, Wisconsin with his wife, son and their dog Maya.

 Ashley has spent the majority of her professional career in the nonprofit sector where she developed a passion for building healthier food systems.
 In 2018, Ashley earned her MBA at St. Norbert College.
 She currently leads all operational efforts for Fork Farms.